r7l/agnoster-gentoo-zsh-theme/README.md

 # Agnoster Gentoo

-A Gentoo flavored version of the [Agnoster ZSH Theme](https://github.com/agnoster/agnoster-zsh-theme)Agnoster ZSH Theme.
+A Gentoo flavored version of the [Agnoster ZSH Theme](https://github.com/agnoster/agnoster-zsh-theme).

 Optimized for people who use: